Writing on design, AI and everything in between.

 Users change their mind.
 Don't take users literally.
 Try and get the why behind their comments and feedback.

-Product design vs service design: where should flexibility live?
-Exploring the flexibility-usability tradeoff, with a 2024 addendum on how AI changes complexity distribution in UX and system design.
+Where should flexibility live—product or service layer?
+Exploring the tradeoff, with a 2024 addendum on how AI changes the equation.